 - Demonstrated experience partnering across a complex organization, influencing without authority, and managing crises.

-Job descriptions for CWOs typically require a master’s degree, with preference for candidates with a terminal degree in their field.
-Typical expertise sought includes master’s in a health-related field, such as counseling, social work, public health, and health administration; master’s in higher education or student affairs administration are also commonly sought-after credentials for professionals in CWO positions.
+Job descriptions for CWOs typically require a master’s degree, with a preference for candidates with a terminal degree in their field.
+Typical expertise sought includes a master’s in a health-related field, such as counseling, social work, public health, and health administration; master’s in higher education or student affairs administration are also commonly sought-after credentials for professionals in CWO positions.

 Few job descriptions require that candidates be licensed physical or mental health practitioners; those that do often note that the CWO may be expected to see students in a practitioner capacity when demand for services peaks on campus.